 - Location: 700 Cannery Row, Monterey, California 93940

 One of the most fun things about this museum is the piano stairs that you can “play” while you walk down into the museum.
-Essentially each step on the stairs create another tone, and I imagine this would be a really fun spot for kids to interact with.
+Essentially, each step on the stairs creates another tone, and I imagine this would be an entertaining spot for kids to interact with.

 When you reach the bottom, you will start your time in the museum.
-There is a wax figure there to point you on and you will start a walking track that takes you through the exhibits.
+There is a wax figure there to point you on, and you will begin to walk a track that takes you through the exhibits.

-One of the most unique spots was a part that talked about how they used to put bears and bulls in arenas to bet on the fighting.
-While this is pretty grotesque, it is not a part of California history I had ever heard of before, so I found it interesting.
+One of the best exhibits was one that talked about how they used to put bears and bulls in arenas to bet on the fighting.
+While this is pretty grotesque, it is not a part of California history I had ever heard of before, so I found it fascinating.